 What do they expect me to tell them?
 “Attend at least 80 percent of lectures, never come to class stoned, memorize the list of key terms, and read each chapter in the text book from back to front, and that will be good for a B.”

-The idea that there is some secret formula for getting good grades is rooted in our orientation to education where the goal has become the credential.
-The reason for being in a class, or in college generally, has been reduced in the minds of many (probably most) students to a means-ends calculation.
+The notion that there is a secret formula for getting good grades is rooted in our approach to education, where intellectual growth and cultivating curiosity are viewed as secondary to the real goals of the grade, the credits and the credential.
+The reason for taking a class has been reduced in the minds of many (probably most) students to a means-ends calculation.
 The substance of the course is irrelevant.
-The education part, learning, and thinking are superfluous.
-The value of a class rests on its utility, whether it satisfies a requirement for general education, for their major, for graduation, or to pad their GPA.
+The learning and thinking parts of education are superfluous.
+The value of a class is based solely on whether it allows them to check off another requirement toward the degree.

 From the student’s perspective, the goal of each step in the education process is to complete it or, to “get it out of the way” so they can get on with what is really important — making money.
 The grade has become the primary goal.
 The class and its content are merely obstacles standing in the way.